omoju/omoju.github.io/_posts/2016-11-24-Babasola-Thomas-At-80.md

 My father’s formal title is Omo Oba Babasola Okuyemi Thomas (FCCA), but to me, he is just Daddy.
 Out of my siblings, I am told, I am the one most like him in temperament.
 His first name Babasola translates to “father makes wealth.”
 In the context of his life, the name is rather prosaic, but his middle name, now that one packs a punch.
 In Yoruba culture, names mean a lot.
 That middle name “Okuyemi” translates to “the dead honor me.”
 My grandmother, the merchant princess as my father likes to refer to her, had already borne and lost nine pregnancies/children before my dad; Daddy was the first one to make it past the age of ten.
 My grandmother would later go on to have three more children after my father; I will keep her story for another day.

-My dad was born at Maja Hospital, which was on Richard’s Lane Lagos Island, Nigeria on the 21st of November 1936.
-My father was born to an affluent family.
-His grandfather who was named Thomas Odusanya Olufuwa aka Alausa owned many farms.
+My dad was born at Maja Hospital, Richard’s Lane, Lagos Island, Nigeria on the 21st of November 1936.
+He was born to an affluent family.
+His grandfather, Thomas Odusanya Olufuwa aka Alausa owned many farms.
 His father, Edward Okuneye Olufuwa Thomas worked as a clerk at the Railway Corporation.
 His mother, Josephine Olaitan Thomas was a very successful trader.
 A year after his birth, his father ascended the throne of Agbowa Ikosi to become the Kabiyesi, the Abowa of Agbowa Ikosi.
-Somehow he fought with the town’s people and left the throne in 1954.
+At some point my grandfather had a quarrel with the town’s people and left the throne in 1954.
 He later came back and resumed his title which he held until his death in 1971.

 <figure>
   <img src="{{ site.url }}/images/BabasolaThomas80/Kabiyes_Iwuye.jpg" alt="Daddy" style="width: 450px;">